-Ref Nature of change Location Reason 1 Reduce BUA Northgate House & open space north and west of it.
+Ref no. Nature of change Location Reason 1 Reduce BUA Northgate House & open space north and west of it.
 This area is undeveloped and marks a distinctive break in the settlement.
 As per the methodology this should be removed.
 Christs Hospital built up area is split in two as a result.
 2 Reduce BUA Land east of Bluecoat Pond Area of undeveloped land east of Bluecoat Pond is currently within settlement boundary however there is no development or defined edge present.
-Realign boundary of BUA to run along rear of gardens.
-3 Reduce BUA Parking area south of Christs Hospital Road Area contains an area of hardstanding that is well related to the Bluecoat Pond development.
+Realign boundary to of BUA to run along rear of gardens.

+Ref no. Nature of change Location Reason 3 Reduce BUA • Area contains an area of hardstanding that is well related to the Bluecoat Pond development.
 This area is considered developed.
 Current BUA includes a spur of undeveloped land to the south - this should be removed as it is not well related to the existing built area.